dmrickey/fvtt-ckl-roll-bonuses/README.md

+# This documentation is no longer kept up to date.
+All documentation can be found in the in-game compendium included with this mod.

 # Roll Bonuses

 Provides bonuses to various types of rolls.
 Some of these are for variable changes that the system can't handle (like Inspiration).
 Some are a fake implementation of changes that the system just doesn't support.
 All configuration is done in the Feat's Advanced Tab (or buff, class feature, etc.).
 Support for Mana's mod [Item Hints](https://gitlab.com/koboldworks/pf1/item-hints) has been included so that things are automatically tagged in the character sheet.